 - Turn off the oven a few minutes before cooking time runs out.
 Your food will continue to cook without using the extra electricity.

-- Avoid placing appliances that give off heat, such as lamps or TVs, near a thermostat.
+- Watch your appliance placement.
+Avoid placing appliances that give off heat, such as lamps or TVs, near a thermostat.